BadalAc/godot-apple-ios-login-plugin/README.md

       SwiftGodot
 ```

-## 🛠️ Building the Framework ( i already have built it for you Bin/ios/ skip if you don't see it continue below )
+## 🛠️ Building the Framework ( i already have built it for you Bin/ios/ if you don't see it continue below )

 To build the framework, run the following commands: